Great addition to any classroom library

 "Great information, very colorful!"

 Received this book free through Goodreads Firstreads.
 Read Mass Migrations to my 2-1/2 hear old granddaughter.
 She loved the pictures, and asked questions (as most 2-year-olds do).
 Great information, and very colorful.
-The information is for children a little bit older, but read in the right tone and a younger child will be fascinated! ~ Kim (posted on Goodreads)
+The information is for children a little bit older, but read in the right tone and a younger child will be fascinated! ~ Kim (posted on Goodreads)"Excellent way to teach children about migration, climate, seasons and geography."

 This is a great book.
 Excellent way to teach children about migration, climate, seasons and geography.
 Fantastic full page illustrations with large text and no dead space.
 The layout design was skillfully done.
 The writing by Cohn gave just enough insight to fully explain yet still open up to more questions and was fun and playful.
 The back of the book gave even more details for each set of animals and had a quiz along with a source for multimedia to learn even more.
 Must have animal book for young children.
 My rating: 5 of 5 stars. ~ The Snake Wrangler